Rest, rehydrate, and gradually reintroduce gentle foods to recover fully after norovirus infection.

 Avoiding Reinfection: Hygiene Tips Post-Norovirus

-Norovirus is highly contagious and lingers on surfaces long after symptoms vanish.
-Taking proper hygiene measures post-infection prevents reinfection and protects those around you.
+Norovirus is highly contagious and can linger on surfaces even after symptoms improve.
+Taking proper hygiene measures after infection helps reduce spread and protects those around you.

 Key steps include:

-• Handwashing: Wash hands thoroughly with soap and water for at least 20 seconds frequently throughout the day.
+- Handwashing: Wash hands thoroughly with soap and water for at least 20 seconds throughout the day.

-• Laundry: Wash contaminated clothing, bedding, towels in hot water (above 60°C/140°F) with detergent.
+- Laundry: Wash contaminated clothing, bedding, and towels in hot water with detergent.

-• Disinfection: Clean surfaces like doorknobs, countertops, bathroom fixtures using bleach-based cleaners or EPA-approved disinfectants effective against norovirus.
+- Disinfection: Clean surfaces like doorknobs, countertops, and bathroom fixtures using bleach-based cleaners or a disinfectant labeled effective against norovirus.

-• Avoid food prep: Do not prepare food for others until at least two days symptom-free.
+- Avoid food prep: Do not prepare food for others until at least two days after symptoms stop.

 The Timeline for Returning to Normal Activities

-You might be itching to get back to work or school once feeling better but patience pays off here.
-Most experts recommend staying home at least 48 hours after symptoms stop since viral shedding can continue during this window.
+You might be itching to get back to work or school once feeling better, but patience pays off here.
+Most guidance recommends staying home for at least 48 hours after vomiting and diarrhea stop, since you can still spread the virus during that period.

 Nutritional Breakdown: Foods Ideal After Norovirus Recovery